-I always ask where that fear comes from and it’s always a gut feeling.
-But it’s a strong one and it’s difficult to override that feeling.
+When I ask where that fear comes from, it’s always a “gut feeling.”
+But it’s a strong feeling and one that’s difficult to override.
 And I get it.
-It can be hard to know how many pushes are too much?
+It can be hard to know how many pushes are too much.
 What content really warrants one?
 It’s easy to understand where the apprehension comes from.

-Data shows us that good, relevant communication isn’t just tolerated, it is desired.
+Studies show us that good, relevant communication isn’t just tolerated, it’s desired.
 Employees crave updates from their employers.
 And their tolerance for things like push notifications is actually quite high.
-In fact, 80% of employees say they want to be updated on company news (Bambu), and 74% feel like they are missing out on company information and news (Trade Press Service).
+In fact, 80% of employees say they want to be updated on company news (Bambu), and 74% feel like they are missing out on company information and news.

 The key to not becoming burdensome with your push notifications is to keep the quality high.
 Use them often but strategically.

-A basic overriding principle should be to ask yourself the question “Is this important?”
-And then, you can create governance around what is important.
+A basic best practice should be to always ask yourself the question “Is this important?”
+And then, you can create governance at your company around what is important.
 And what gets a push notification and what doesn’t.

-- Calls to action (e.g Sign-up for the next town hall event, Complete post-event survey)
+- Timely calls to action (e.g sign-up for the next company town hall, take an employee engagement survey)

-- Emergency messages (e.g HQ closing early due to a snowstorm)
+- Emergency messages (e.g HQ closing due to a snowstorm)

 And you can use push notifications strategically.
 If you have more than one important piece of content to push out, apply the push notification to the most pressing message and have it live at the top of the News Feed—which is our real-time feed of content in the order that it has been published.
 That one push will bring more employees into your app and they will be able to see all the new content that’s been added.

 Show me the Data

 That’s 87% of their employees logging in on that day.
 What’s your average email open rate?
-87% is fantastic and much higher than your average open rate.
+Odds are, 87% is fantastic and much higher than your average open rate.

-And here’s a smaller client that has used push notifications as a key component of their communication strategy over the past year.
-It is clear in this graph where push notifications have been used:
+And here’s another client that has used push notifications as a key component of their communication strategy over the past year.
+Again, it’s clear where push notifications have been used.

 Embracing Push Notifications

-And when you choose theEMPLOYEEapp, you don’t have to figure this out alone.
+When you choose theEMPLOYEEapp, you don’t have to figure out the right strategy alone.
 My team offers consults to all clients to help them determine the best mobile comms strategy for their company and goals, including how to get the most out of push notifications.